Updated to reflect threats against LGBTQI+ travelers.

-Exercise normal precautions in Ghana.
+Exercise increased caution in Ghana due to crime and violence against members of the LGBTQI+ community.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Exercise increased caution in: